 Calculate fleet average index – Determine the fleet average index for vehicles that operated within the air district for the year in which the solicitation deadline occurs according to the formula in section 2449.1(a).

 Calculate SOON fleet average target rate – Determine the SOON fleet average target rate for vehicles that operated within the air district for the year in which the solicitation deadline occurs according to the formula in section 2449.1(a), and using the SOON targets set forth in Table 5 below.
 If there is no SOON fleet average target rate for the year in which the solicitation deadline occurs, the nearest future target rate shall be used.
+In years subsequent to 2023, the 2023 target rate shall be used.

 Table 5 – SOON Targets for Each Max Hp Group